- All our books

 ‘Alex Selky, going on seven, so eager to grow up, kissed his mother goodbye on their front steps on the hot bright morning of May 15 1980, and marched himself down the street on his way to the New Boston School of Back Bay, two blocks from his corner.
 He never arrived at school, and from the moment he turned the corner, he apparently disappeared from the face of the earth.’

-Still Missing was widely reviewed, was made into a ﬁlm (Without a Trace), was a bestseller and is still in print in America: inexplicably, it had not been in print in the UK since the 1990s.
+Still Missing was widely reviewed, was made into a ﬁlm (Without a Trace), was a bestseller and is still in print in America: inexplicably, however, it had not been in print in the UK since the 1990s.
 This is what the New York Times’s reviewer wrote: ‘Love is hard enough to write about, but a parent’s love for a child is almost inexpressible in its universality and in the uneventfulness of its nature under ordinary circumstances.
 When Alex disappears, Susan, his mother, doesn’t just lose a little boy.
 She loses the most essential part of herself, a piece of her own person-hood; without Alex she has no purpose and no future.
 Perhaps this can only be understood through a child’s absence – an unnatural cessation like a stopped heart.
 Given the novel’s painful beginning I wondered how Miss Gutcheon could keep up such an intense emotional pitch.
 But keep it up she does, and, most impressively, without ever letting Susan slip from our sympathies by believing too much or too little in the likelihood of Alex’s reappearance.
 She keeps believing, without caring what anybody else thinks, simply because nothing else is possible to her.

 ‘Susan is strong and warm, the mother we all wish we had or could be.
 Her friends, relatives and ex-husband, Graham, Alex’s father, show their true natures – some not so pleasant – as grief isolates and distorts her.
 Susan, obsessed, listens to every psychic, subjects her friends to lie-detector tests and embraces the media television crews camped outside her Boston house – with the clear tunnel vision of the mad: never mind that she is being exploited, because somewhere some reader or viewer might help her ﬁnd her son.